Generalized Incremental Learning under Concept Drift across Evolving Data Streams: Methodology

 However, in the GILCD setting, the number of samples in the new class is extremely limited, leading to severe bias in the empirical prototypes of the novel classes.
 Thus, we utilize the well-learned base prototypes to calibrate the biased prototypes of novel classes during incremental sessions~\cite{wang2024few}.
 To achieve this, we define the base session as comprising $n$ classes and the incremental session as containing $C$ additional classes.
 Hence, the base prototypes and new prototypes are denoted as $c_{b}(1 \leq b \leq n)$ and $c_{new}(n < b \leq n+C)$, respectively.
 Since the base session includes adequate samples in every class, the model can effectively capture the distribution of base classes and derive guaranteed prototypes.
 Consequently, we can leverage these base prototypes $c_{b}$ to calibrate the prototypes for newly coming classes $c_{new}$ by,

-where $\bar{c}_{new}$ is the calibrated new prototype, and hyper parameter $\alpha$ controls the calibration strength of new prototypes. $\Delta c_{new}$ denotes the calibration item, which is constructed by weighted base prototypes.
+where $\bar{c}_{new}$ is the calibrated new prototype, and hyperparameter $\alpha$ controls the calibration strength of new prototypes. $\Delta c_{new}$ denotes the calibration item, which is constructed by weighted base prototypes.
 Specifically, the cosine similarity $S_{b,new}$ between $c_{new}$ and a base prototype $c_{b}$ is obtained by,

 where $\tau$ is the scaling hyperparameter and $\tau > 0$.
 Then the weight of the new class prototype $c_{new}$ can be represented as the softmax output over all base prototypes,